 The soybean sector is really a tale of two markets.
 The old crop is exceptionally strong because of continued Chinese buying.
 I don’t anticipate the old crop will get much below $13 until we are well into summer, but just as important, current high premiums are difficult to justify.
 Be satisfied with current prices, and get the bins cleaned up.
 Use any further market strength to sell expected 2014 inventory.

+2014 crop.
 The battle of USDA numbers is on—soybean export estimates versus the potential for greater- than-expected planted acres.
 Exports will likely cool off and we will back off from the current 78 million metric tons—a huge overestimation—by summer.
 The anticipated 79.5 million planted acreage figure released at the USDA Agricultural Outlook Forum is going to go up.
 The only issue is how much.
 If we see a cold spring, soybean acres could jump above 81 million, which will place a lot pressure on November 2014 soybeans.

 I’m very concerned about pricing expected 2014 production at $11.80 or better.
 It is imperative to have the ability to improve selling price if the market moves higher.
 Therefore, be long the November puts and reduce cost by selling out-of-the-money old crop puts.
 I would not want to be in short cash or futures until late June.

 Wheat should be in a seasonal decline.
 The market has digested the impact of harsh weather on wheat.
 Are producers going to plow under any wheat?

 Short positions should already be in place.
 It’s time to start thinking about rolling long put positions into futures or cash to avoid time value decay.
 As for where to park hedges, roll back to the July contract by late March to take advantage of any widening of the spreads as harvest nears.